 Six-year-old Dennis Martin went camping with older family members in June 1969.
 He was last seen preparing to spring a surprise on his father and grandfather alongside his brother and other children.
-He never emerged from his hiding place and despite the largest search in the history of the national park, no trace of him was ever found.
+He never emerged from his hiding place and despite the largest search in the history of the Great Smoky Mountains national park, no trace of him was ever found.

-The Martin family, from Knoxville, had a long-established traditional of the male members of the family taking a camping trip to the nearby Great Smoky Mountains National Park to celebrate Father’s Day.
+The Martin family, from Knoxville, had a long-established tradition of the male members of the family taking a camping trip to the nearby Great Smoky Mountains National Park to celebrate Father’s Day.
 Dennis traveled to the park for his first camping trip alongside his father, grandfather and older brother, initially arriving at Cades Cove.
 The group then hiked to Russell Field, where they camped overnight.
 The following morning they set off for Spence Field, a highland meadow and popular camping spot bisected by the famous Appalachian Trail.

 On arrival, the two Martin children were allowed to play with others camping nearby.
 His father watched the boy disappear into bushes to hide alongside the other children as they set about springing a surprise on the adults.
 However, while the other children quickly emerged, Dennis did not.
 Immediately his father and grandfather began searching for him, with his father running two miles along the trail shouting his name before returning to camp.
 His grandfather hiked out to raise the alarm, arriving at Cades Cove ranger station at around 8:30 pm.